-The CoronaNet dataset is compiled using a Qualtrics survey instrument, while our data is collected by more than 450 research assistants from around the world.
+The CoronaNet dataset is collected using a Qualtrics survey instrument, in order to centralize and standardize data collection, while our data is collected by more than 450 research assistants from around the world.

 Frequently Asked Questions:

 There are several advantages of using a survey design for large data collection.
 Survey designs allow us to:

 Streamline the data collection effort, as every entry will be subjected to the same relevant and standardised questions that our research assistants will answer.

 Systematise the collection of very fine-grained data while avoiding coding errors that are common to tools like shared spreadsheets.

 Avoids overwriting existing data, which is more likely in shared spreadsheets.

 Reduces measurement error by coding different conditional logics for different policy dimensions, which helps us avoid logical fallacies in our data.

 Easily links policy events together over time should there be updates to existing ones, as each entry receives a unique record ID, which research assistants can look up.

 Use a forced response option and reduce the amount of missing data.